West Side Story (2021 film): Filming

 The beginning of "The Dance at the Gym" sequence involved three different shots stitched together to make it look like one continuous shot.
 Kamiński described that it "starts as Steadicam, bringing the actors down the hallway, then as soon as the doors open up, it transitions into a cable cam shot that goes up into the air and over to the other side of the gym".
 He went on to mention that its execution was also laid upon the film's lighting team: "We had our lights rigged on the dimmer so when the camera was turning around, some sections of the scene would dim out, another section would dim up with the lights.
-You set the light so it’s in one direction, then when you turn around, you have to either cut or relight or do lights in the dimming board so you can fade the lights in, or fade the lights out, so you can maintain the romance and beauty of the shot".
+You set the light so it's in one direction, then when you turn around, you have to either cut or relight or do lights in the dimming board so you can fade the lights in, or fade the lights out, so you can maintain the romance and beauty of the shot".
 Andy Aaron, who served as sound effects recordist, added that the dance footsteps during the sequence were recorded live on set, allowing those tracks to be used in the final sound mix without the music intruding.
 In conclusion, Kamiński added that the shot "gives a very clear indication to the audience what this particular scene will be about.
-It’s about two teams competing against each other in terms of which team has the better dancers, better performers, more charming and more enticing".
+It's about two teams competing against each other in terms of which team has the better dancers, better performers, more charming and more enticing".
 This moment from the film went viral on social media, and filmmaker Guillermo del Toro described it as "extremely hard to execute".
+Rachel Zegler also noted the shot's significance, describing it as "very Spielberg-esque."

 Spielberg and Sondheim initially wanted to cut "I Feel Pretty" from the film.
 Its presence in the original musical, right after the rumble, was largely done against the wishes of Sondheim: he and Bernstein had been instructed by the producers to add an upbeat song after intermission to start Act 2, and so the song was written in protest.
 Sondheim would later remark that he was embarrassed by its lyrical content, to the point that he allowed it to be cut from the 2020 Broadway revival directed by Ivo van Hove.
 Spielberg, likewise, questioned whether the upbeat song would still work without an intermission between it and the rumble.
-It was ultimately due to the intervention of Tony Kushner that the song remained, as Spielberg later explained, "Tony [Kushner] explained to me, and then I explained to Stephen... that this is the first time in our story that the entire audience is ahead of Maria's story.
-And the audience will feel very protective of her because we know she’s about to find out".
+It was ultimately due to the intervention of Tony Kushner that the song remained, as Spielberg later explained, "Tony [Kushner] explained to me, and then I explained to Stephen... that this is the first time in our story that the entire audience is ahead of María's story.
+And the audience will feel very protective of her because we know she's about to find out".